philippweikert/K8ns-Cluster-Test/Thursday, 2.2.23.md

 Didn't worked out as I expected.
 Very disappointing!

 I can't think anymore, I will return to some learning for today.

+Today was sort of frutrating, because I spend a lot of time to figure out what is wrong, and didn't get any results is very unsatisfiing